-A student planning a major in Communication is strongly urged in consultation with his advisor to select courses in literature, social sciences, and sciences.
-Most commonly, majors take elective courses in psychology, sociology or anthropology, political science, history, economics, speech and drama, and in such interdepartmental studies as urban affairs, human biology, and black studies.
+A student planning a major in Communication is strongly urged in consultation with his adviser to select courses in literature, social sciences, and sciences.
+Most commonly, majors take elective courses in psychology, sociology or anthropology, political science, history, economics, speech and drama, and in such interdepartmental studies as Urban Affairs, Human Biology, and African and Afro-American Studies.

 One Department degree program is offered with the opportunity to concentrate in the general study of communication and the mass media or in pre-professional study in journalism or film and broadcasting.
 The undergraduate major is designed to provide flexibility of offerings within the Department combined with a flexible program of breadth and depth in courses outside the Department.
-Burden of program development rests with the student in close consultation with his advisor.
+Burden of program development rests with the student in close consultation with his adviser.